Olddriver90/C-G-model/README.md

-# C-G-model
+# water isotopes
-This is a isotopic evaporation model.
+This is a repository about isotope models.